malvcr/nihtiu/README.md

 ### Clinical Ventilators

 These are the known ventilation devices that are being used in the fight with the Covid-19 disease.
 The main difference is that these machines, although can work autonomously, can also be part of a critical network.
-A good reference about what these system need to accomplish have been provided by the UK Department of Health & Social Care1.
+A good reference about what these system need to accomplish have been provided by the UK Department of Health & Social Care [r1].

 In the case of the Nihtiu derived ventilators, they must be designed to work seamlessly in a Nihtiu environment.
 Other ventilators could need a computing powered interface (relay machine) to be integrated as being Nihtiu ventilators.